pete-kufahl/spring-tutorial/spring-maven/README.md

   * repository and service tiers began with hard-coded "Impl" classes, and then the IDE used to extract interfaces

 ## conference-java
-Using the "configuration by java," the present state of the art in configuring Spring projects.
+Using the "configuration by java" technique in configuring Spring projects.

 * add a configuration POJO `AppConfig` with the `@Configuration` annotation
 * add a bean with `@Bean`, making a return an implementation of the SpeakerService interface